Association football: Players, equipment, and officials

 Each team consists of a maximum of eleven players (excluding substitutes), one of whom must be the goalkeeper.
 Competition rules may state a minimum number of players required to constitute a team, which is usually seven.
 Goalkeepers are the only players allowed to play the ball with their hands or arms, provided they do so within the penalty area in front of their own goal.
 Though there are a variety of positions in which the outfield (non-goalkeeper) players are strategically placed by a coach, these positions are not defined or required by the Laws.

 The basic equipment or kit players are required to wear includes a shirt, shorts, socks, footwear and adequate shin guards.
-An athletic supporter and protective cup is highly recommended for male players by medical experts and professionals.
-Headgear is not a required piece of basic equipment, but players today may choose to wear it to protect themselves from head injury.
+Wearing an athletic supporter with protective cup is recommended for male players by medical experts and professionals.
+Headgear is not a required piece of equipment, but players may choose to wear it to protect themselves from head injury.
 Players are forbidden to wear or use anything that is dangerous to themselves or another player, such as jewellery or watches.
 The goalkeeper must wear clothing that is easily distinguishable from that worn by the other players and the match officials.

 A number of players may be replaced by substitutes during the course of the game.
 The maximum number of substitutions permitted in most competitive international and domestic league games is five in 90 minutes, with each team being allowed one more if the game should go into extra-time; the permitted number may vary in other competitions or in friendly matches.
 Common reasons for a substitution include injury, tiredness, ineffectiveness, a tactical switch, or timewasting at the end of a finely poised game.
 In standard adult matches, a player who has been substituted may not take further part in a match.
 IFAB recommends "that a match should not continue if there are fewer than seven players in either team".
 Any decision regarding points awarded for abandoned games is left to the individual football associations.

 A game is officiated by a referee, who has "full authority to enforce the Laws of the Game in connection with the match to which he has been appointed" (Law 5), and whose decisions are final.
 The referee is assisted by two assistant referees.
 In many high-level games there is also a fourth official who assists the referee and may replace another official should the need arise.

 Goal line technology is used to measure if the whole ball has crossed the goal-line thereby determining whether a goal has been scored or not; this was brought in to prevent controversy.
 Video assistant referees (VAR) have also been increasingly introduced in high-level matches to assist officials through video replays to correct clear and obvious mistakes.
-There are four types of calls that can be reviewed: mistaken identity in awarding a red or yellow card, goals and whether there was a violation during the buildup, direct red card decisions, and penalty decisions.
+There are four types of calls that can be reviewed: mistaken identity in awarding a red or yellow card, goals and whether there was a violation during the build-up, direct red card decisions, and penalty decisions.